mimicatcodes/Keep/README.md

-# Keep
+# KEEP - A Simple Grocery Tracker and Shopping List

 ![github 2x](https://cloud.githubusercontent.com/assets/19986066/23880873/ea1e4080-082c-11e7-8eb4-ec065b71bd76.png)

-Welcome to KEEP - A Simple Grocery Tracker and Shopping List
+Welcome to KEEP!

 KEEP is the easiest way to manage and keep track of your grocery items.